jdersch/PERQemu/PERQemu/Readme.txt

     coding that up.
 Maybe throw in some GOTOs and really make it fly.

     All of the documentation clearly needs to be rewritten.
 More to come.

+    Holy crap it's January, 2022:

+    1. PERQmedia is a new unified storage object complete with a new common file format for storing PERQ hard disk, floppy and even tape images.
+It works with all the old formats, but removes ALL of the file reading and writing grunge from the Emulator proper.
+Included as a shared subproject here, it is also used by PERQdisk (a POS filesystem interrogator and file extractor) and will soon/eventually be integrated into PERQfloppy (RT-11 floppy utility) and Stut (which reads PERQ "STUT" QIC tapes).
+Bunch o' docs included in the PERQmedia project folder.

+    2. The first two storage devices have been converted to work with the new PERQmedia StorageDevice class.
+Now Shugart SA4000-series hard drives and the SA851 floppy drive are split in half:  the "mechanical" operation and block-level access to the data are in HardDisk and FloppyDisk classes, while the ShugartDiskController and NECuPD765 (floppy disk controller) provide the register-level interface to the PERQ and Z80 respectively.

+    3. Disk access is actually frighteningly realistic now.
+The Z80 CTC, HardDiskSeekControl and Scheduler classes were all updated to allow the actual Z80 ROM code to drive the emulated disk drive using "buffered" seeks.
+To be truly perverse, PERQemu will even mimic the startup delay of each drive type -- but after the first time you wait 90 actual seconds for a simulated disk to "spin up" you'll want to turn off that option too.
+    :-)  One mildly infuriating bug is that the PERQ seems to absolutely lose its mind if a floppy isn't mounted in the "optional" floppy drive; I have not yet discovered the magick combination of status register bits to convince it to boot if it can't read a sector.
+Hmm.

+    4. An extensible database of supported media types is loaded at runtime so the groundwork is there to allow all of the PERQ-2 disk types to be created, formatted and mounted.
+Soon...

+    5. There is a ton of work to do to make the new threading approach more robust, and completely rethink the way the main application loop works.
+    While I flirted with 40-42fps performance in AoT/optimized Release mode builds, having to introduce locking in the Scheduler was a hit; still, my old Mac is consistently running at 37fps, up from ~30fps in the old WinForms version.
+Yes, it has to go much, much faster.
+Or you can try it on a machine that's less than a decade old.

+    February, 2022:

+    Lots of stuff in progress.
+The goal is to get the restructured Emulator at least back to the level of stability as the current master branch before attempting to sync "experiments" back up.
+Lots of plumbing to do.
+    GPIB/Tablet support is a big hurdle since older OSes require the BitPad;
+    working out all the kinks in the ExecutionController so that virtual machines can be reliably and accurately managed is top priority.
+Adding the CIO option (executing the new Z80 code from an actual ROM dump) gives us the ability to finally let PERQ-1s run all the newer OSes and software!

+    PERQ-2 support will then follow, gracefully and effortlessly.  bwaaaahahahahahahaha no stop it hahahaha sigh.

 Original README.Source follows.